We stayed at Phi Phi Village for five days and it was not

 That morning I struggled out of bed after a wake-up call, and

-on place settings and the sun still not being up.
+on place settings and the sun not being up.
 We quickly realized we had

-taken the wake-up call’s accuracy too lightly and had actually gotten down to
+taken the wake-up call’s accuracy too lightly and had gotten to

 hut and didn't come out until the next morning.